Taking advantage of new technology and getting the most from existing IT investments isn’t easy

 Whether you’re new to the process or a seasoned IT manager, knowing just where to start when you plan an IT strategy can be difficult.
-That’s why we’ve put together this list of five simple steps you can use to plan an IT strategy:
+That’s why we’ve put together this IT strategy template of five simple steps you can use to plan an IT strategy:

-The primary function of your IT strategy is to support your business needs.
+The primary function of your IT strategy planning is to support your business needs.

 In the initial stages of planning, start by outlining your business needs, goals and high-level objectives.
 If you don’t have an overarching business strategy you can clarify your mission and needs by looking at your: